 - No regional targeting needed

-- Automatically translated content (consider noindex)
+- Automatically translated content (consider noindex instead)

 - Different content that happens to be in different languages